Skip to content

 How to Find Sell-Through Rate: Step-by-Step Guide

-If you want to determine how is sell-through rate calculated, follow these simple steps:
+If you want to determine how the sell-through rate is calculated, follow these simple steps:

 For example, if a retailer received 500 pairs of shoes and sold 400, the sell-through rate would be:(400/500)×100=80%